7 Must-Have Elements for Your Business Directory Homepage in 2025

 Navigation deserves special attention.
 Your main navigation should be intuitive and limited to essential options.
 Too many menu items create decision fatigue and confusion.
 Consider implementing a “fat footer” with additional links organized by category for users who need more options.

 Loading speed directly impacts user satisfaction and conversion rates.
-According to Google, bounce rates increase 32% when page load time increases from 1 second to 3 seconds.
 Optimize your homepage by:

 - Compressing images appropriately